JeromeJGuay/piradar/piradar/navico/structure.md

 ### 1 Byte commands:
 For automatic settings.

++ Doopler mode and Light are only on Halo
++ Mode doesnt seem to work on G4
++ Scan speed can only be changed when transmitting.

 |                           | Registry | Command | Value |
 |:--------------------------|---------:|--------:|------:|
 |                           |        1 |       1 |     1 |